-PROFESSOR SWING: My Dear Str-A few days since I cut the enclosed all from the Banner of Light with a view to replying to Read what follows and the outcome of the trances I have quoted above, as re-corded in the Bible, from which you preach and you will find exactly the same results that you affirm come of the spiritual en-trancement have been avitable." trancement now, "eloquence without labor,"
+Read what . follows and the outcome of the trances I have quoted above; as recorded in the Bible, from which you preach and you will find exactly the same results that you affirm some of the spiritual en-trancement now, "eloquence without labor,"

-You say, "Spiritualism is thus a new effort to leap over the great mediatorial laws, and to land into the energies and accomplish-ments of the Spirit-world."
-Reverend sir, is not this an inconsiderate assertion? is it a new effort as to time or divine ordering?
+etc. You say, "Spiritualism is thus a new effort to leap over the great mediatorial laws, and to land into the energies and accomplish-ments of the Spirit-world."
+Reverend sir, association? is it is not this an inconsiderate assertion? is it a new effort as to time or divine ordering?
 The first entrancement named above took place 3,300 years ago.
-Is this condition of the human mind or mental functions a new one, tested by the very just realities that you ascribe to trance? you ascribe to trance?
+Is this condition of the human mind or mental functions a new one, tested by the very just realities that you ascribe to trance?

-Do you know that the faith you preach, and the Bible from which you take it, owe their existance mainly to some abnormal condition of the human mind, in some form or other, through prophets, seers and dreams?
-What the Bible teaches us of the invisible God, of the invisible angel hosts, or of the heavens, or the Spirit-world, is given by some invisible intelligence through some living visible mortal-he may be a prophet, a seer, an apostle, a Christ, as called; but in fact a medium of communi-cation between the invisible and the visible intelligences.
+Do you know that the faith you preach and the Bible from which you take it, owe their existance mainly to some abnormal condition of the human mind, in some form or other, through prophets, seers and dreams?
+What the Bible teaches us of the invisible God, of the invisible angel hosts, or of the heavens, or the Spirit-world, is given by sofie invisible intelligence through some living visible mortal-he may be a prophet, a seer, an apostle, a Christ, as called; but in fact a medium of communication between the invisible and the visible intelligences.

-It is utterly impossible that any revela-tions of or by God, or angel, or spirit in the invisible world can be made manking, otherwise than through some medium of intelligence, if it be an intelligent revelation.
+It is utterly impossible that any revela-tions of or by God, or angel, or spirit in the invisible world can be made mankind, otherwise than through some medium of intelligence, if it be an intelligent revelation.
 And never a word of our Bible became there only as it came through some medium.
-You say, that it will utterly fail there can be little doubt, because God has given indications that no mind, no era, no civilization cations that no mind, no era, no civilization will ever come to Him except through the medium of his laws.
+You say, that it will utterly fail there can be little doubt, because God. has given indications that no mind, no era, no civilization will ever come to Him except through the medium of his laws.
 The only point in this that I can comprehend, is, that Spiritualism will be short-lived, because, forsooth, in your conception there is no law for trance.
 Does not the same God and the same law exist to-day that did when Balack strove to have Balaam curse Israel, and Balaam was entranced and forbidden to do it?
-If not, when was that law renealed, and when did when was that law repealed, and when did God change his mode of communicating with mankind? and where is the evidence of the change?
-"Joining hands around a table" of itself is nothing, but as to producing conditions may be everything.
-Passing around Jericho six times was a simple at-fair, in itself considered; but the seventh time and blowing the trumpets brought down the walls.
-The minister's hands upon your head at your ordination may seem as weak as joining hands round a table to most persons, but all these things have their effeet.
-It is unwise to criticise matters that are above our compreheusion.
-Truly your friend.
-T. RICHMOND.
+If not, when was that iaw repealed, and when did God change his mode of communicating with mankind? and where is the evidence of the change?
+"Joining hands around a table" of itself is nothing, but as to produc-ing conditions may be everything.
+Passing around Jericho six times was a simple affair, in itself considered; but the seventh time and blowing the trumpets brought down the walls.
+The minister's hands upon your head at your ordination may seem as weak as joining hands round a table to most persons, but all these things have their ef-fect.
+At is unwise to criticise matters that are above our compreheusion.
+Truly your friend, T. RICHMOND. friend,

-"Woodstock, Vermont, 1877.
+Woodstock, Vermont, 1877.